nazar0309/Fiorente-Restaurant/README.md

 ## Manual testing

 Various testing methods were employed to ensure the functionality, responsiveness, and compatibility of the website.<br>
-Each page was texted manually to check if every refference in navigation highlights correct way.<br> Also I have checked if the reservation form is working and submition data to the server.<br> According the navigation, links transfer us to the correct path on each page.
+Each page was tested manually to check if every refference in navigation highlights correct way.<br> Also I have checked if the reservation form works and submits data to the server.<br> According to navigation, links transfer us to the correct path on each page.